department-of-veterans-affairs/va.gov-team/products/va-mobile-app/ux-research/personalized-homescreen/2024-02 Personalized Home Screen - evaluative research/personalized home screen - conversation guide.md

     * I want to draw your attention to the blue box/link that says “Messages.”
 What do you think would happen if you were to tap that?
     * Go ahead and tap it.
 Is that what you expected to happen?
     * One more time, let’s go back to that first screen.
-* I want to draw your attention to the bold text under the word “Messages.”
+* I want to draw your attention to the text after the word “Messages.”
 What do you think of having that particular piece of information here on this screen?
-* Is there anything that you think would be more helpful to see here?
+* Is there anything that you think would be more helpful to include here?
 * Ok, thank you for that.

 ### Task 3: VA Letters (5 minutes)
 * **PROMPT:** Imagine that you are applying for a VA home loan, and you need to provide your benefit verification letter with your application.
-Without touching anything, how would you expect to use the app to get that letter?
+Without doing anything yet, how would you expect to use the app to get that letter?
 * Go ahead and use the app to locate the letter and please remember to think aloud as you go.
 Then stop and wait for the next instruction.
+* Let’s go back to that first screen one more time, to the Activity section.
+* (screenreader user: To close this letter screen out, tap Done)
-* Going back to that first screen, looking at the Activity list again, why do you suppose that VA Letters is not included in this list?
+* Now looking at the Activity list again, why do you suppose that VA Letters is not included in this list?
 * Ok, thank you for that.

 ### Task 4: Reflections (5 minutes)